Farming collection turns handmade furniture into animals and landscapes

 The concept of this collection is a mutation of volumes that evolve from a traditional piece of furniture – pouf.

-The creations assume forms that relate with nature, landscape elements and animal world, although there are no explicit references to that.
+The creations assume forms that relate to nature, landscape elements, and the animal world, although there are no explicit references to that.

-The collection was first released in 2014 at Kortrijk Interieur and Milan.
+The handmade furniture collection was first released in 2014 at Kortrijk Interieur and Milan.
+This time, we saw it at DesignMarch.

 By then, it has been selected for several exhibitions: